 It is possible, however, that Putin had both in mind.
 First, his message clearly targets a domestic audience.
-Putin built his entire presidential campaign in this electoral round—if one can speak of it at all—around the slogan “Strong president, strong Russia.”
+Putin built his entire presidential campaign in this electoral round — if one can speak of it at all — around the slogan “Strong president, strong Russia.”
 Moreover, Putin’s emphasis on defense and a military buildup as evident from his pre-electoral trips, such as his visit to the Ufa Engine Industrial Association, which assembles long-range bombers as well as motors for military helicopters.
 These appearances underscore Putin’s effort to restore Russia’s superpower status and shape foreign policy during his upcoming fourth term as president.
-So, it only makes sense that the Federal Address—intentionally postponed from December to March, closer to the election itself—contained elements of aggressive anti-Western rhetoric and muscle-flexing.
-The election’s symbolic meaning is further driven home by holding it on 18 March, the fourth anniversary of Russia’s annexation of Crimea, rather than on 11 March, as required by law.
+So, it only makes sense that the Federal Address — intentionally postponed from December to March, closer to the election itself — contained elements of aggressive anti-Western rhetoric and muscle-flexing.
+The election’s symbolic meaning is further driven home by holding it on March 18th, the fourth anniversary of Russia’s annexation of Crimea, rather than on March 11th, as required by law.

 Lastly, by portraying Russia as a rogue state the Kremlin aims to split the international system into two camps of soft- and hardliners, by fostering a divide in Western unity.
 The idea is that the soft-liners, scared by the threats and the aggressive rhetoric, are more likely to negotiate with Russia and lift the sanctions.